Personal Injury Defense

 In some situations, the defendant’s insurance policy will pay for a defense attorney.
 This may be the case when car insurance or homeowners insurance is involved.
 In such cases, the insurance company will hire the lawyer, so contacting the carrier is often a good first step after an accident or injury.

 Injuries cost money, including time away from work, medical bills and other complications.
-You should have an attorney help you with your claim.
-Not sure if you have a good injury case?
+If you are found liable, you could be looking at devastating financial consequences for you or your business.
+This requires having an experienced attorney to help you build a strong defense.
 Speak to a local personal injury defense attorney about the merits of your case.
 This one step can help you protect your rights and take the proper next steps.